gripableteam/gripable-play-unity-docs/source/index.html.md

 # Accessing the Gripable plugin

 The Gripable plugin can easily be accessed in a static fashion in order to retrieve the main ojects needed to interface with the Gripable Play.
-At the moment the Gripable plugin allows to retrieve the two available Gripable Plays and the UDP Client Manager. the Gripable plugin does not need any setup and can be called in a static fashion whenever needed.
+At the moment the Gripable plugin allows you to retrieve the two available Gripable Plays and the UDP Client Manager. the Gripable plugin does not need any setup and can be called in a static fashion whenever needed.

 ## Play1